-The Early Childhood Council (ECC) is an incorporated society governed by an elected executive representing the interests of owners and managers of independent early childhood education centres.
+The Early Childhood Council is an incorporated society governed by an elected executive representing the interests of owners and managers of independent early childhood centres.

-The main aim of the ECC is to encourage member centres to provide a high quality early childhood education service that is professional, viable, cost-effective and appropriate to the needs of the local community, and a dynamic asset valued by all involved.
-The ECC believes:
+The main aim of the ECC is to encourage member centres to provide a high quality early childhood service that is professional, viable, cost-effective and appropriate to the needs of the local community, and a dynamic asset valued by all involved.
+This Council believes:

-- THAT the provision of quality early childhood education services can be effectively and efficiently met by a broad range of individually managed and motivated centres offering a choice for adults and children;
+THAT the provision of quality childcare services can be effectively and efficiently met by a broad range of individually managed and motivated centres offering a choice for adults and children;

-- THAT independent early childhood education centres have the right to provide their own training opportunities with students having equal entitlement to state resources irrespective of the type of accredited training institution;
+THAT independent early childhood centres have the right to provide their own training opportunities with students having equal entitlement to state resources irrespective of the type of accredited training institution;

 THAT the funding of these services can beeffectively met by a mix of user fees and government funding, supported by enterprising and sound businesslike management;